Robin-Ferm/Robin-Ferm.github.io/_posts/2021-10-09-Web-Application-In-The-Cloud.md

 ![image](https://user-images.githubusercontent.com/70013388/136636929-5fae0b83-f3b8-43f0-8717-19f30f5e53f3.png)

-And like the previous project where we created our CosmosDB I had to add the appropriate values for the Primary Key and the Endpoint URI.
+And like the previous project where we created our CosmosDB I had to add the appropriate values for the Primary Key and the Endpoint URI to the appsettings.json file

 And here is a picture from my Azure Portal to show you the items we have in our container.